thesun7385/thesun7385/README.md

 ### Hi I'm Supachai Ruknuy

-"A car enthusiast, coffee lover, hooper, and tech guy!"
+"A car guy, coffee lover, hooper, and travel enthusiast!"

 <!--
 **supachai2538/supachai2538** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.